- Borrow & Request

 5. Invite new members to your group by choosing the “send more invitations” link.
 I recommend sending an additional email from your personal email account to let the people you have invited to your group know that they will be receiving an email from Zotero.
 The email from Zotero can sometimes end up in the spam folder.

-6. Your collaborators just need to click on the link in the email they receive from Zotero, and then they will be added to the group.
+6. Your collaborators need to click on the link in the email they receive from Zotero, follow the directions, and then they will be added to the group.